justinchoi001/liferay-learn-0/commerce/user-guide/sales/order-management/managing-shipments/creating-a-shipment/README.md

 The new shipment has been created.

-There are several things an order manager can do at this time.
+Once a shipment has been created, there are several further actions an order manager may do with a shipment.

 ### Verify the Items